Jules Bailey: Portland Mayoral Campaign

 In November 2015, Bailey announced his campaign for Portland mayor to take on Oregon State Treasurer Ted Wheeler.
-Bailey won a progressive and populist campaign compared to Wheeler's moderate campaign.
-Bailey voluntarily limited campaign contributions to $250.00, while Wheeler did not and was criticized for taking money from out of town sources.
+Bailey ran a progressive and populist campaign compared to Wheeler's moderate campaign.
+Bailey voluntarily limited campaign contributions to $250, while Wheeler did not and was criticized for taking money from out of town sources.
 Bailey ended up losing, coming in second place with 31,955 votes (16.6%) compared to Wheeler's 105,562 votes (54.7%).

-Personal life
+Professional life

-In September 2020, Bailey filed an elections complaint against Portland mayoral candidate Sarah Iannarone alleging that she is misleading voters about her educational credentials.
+In September 2020, Bailey filed an elections complaint against Portland mayoral candidate Sarah Iannarone alleging that she misled voters about her educational credentials.

+In January 2017, he joined the Oregon Beverage Recycling Cooperative as chief stewardship officer, and served as CEO in 2023.
+Bailey announced he was leaving OBRC in October 2023.
+In May 2024, he joined CLYNK (a container redemption service operator in Maine) as the chief strategy officer.
+He is the board chair of the Oregon League of Conservation Voters.